JSONXX

 SpreadsheetsNeed convertDirectNeed parseNeed parse

 When to use JSON: API responses, config files, log data, or when you need nested structures.
 Convert to CSV for Excel; convert to Markdown for docs.
+Need to convert YAML?
+Try YAML to JSON.

 3. Real-World JSON Formats